Effects of the radiative interior on solar inertial modes: Inertial modes in a model that combines the CZ and RZ

-Based on the profiles of turbulent diffusivities and superadiabaticity shown in Fig.~\ref{fig:2}, our numerical domain can be divided into the following three regions; \begin{itemize} \item the RZ ($r < 0.64R_{\odot}$) where turbulent motions are suppressed ($\nu$ and $\kappa$ are substantially small) and the stratification is strongly subadiabatic ($\delta \sim -0.1$), \item the overshooting (OS) layer ($0.64R_{\odot} \leq r \leq 0.71R_{\odot}$) where turbulent motions penetrate but the stratification is significantly subadiabatic \citep[e.g.][]{Hotta2017ApJ, Kapyla2017ApJ}, \item the CZ ($r > 0.71R_{\odot}$) where the vigorous convective motions lead to significant values of $\nu$ and $\kappa$ and the stratification is close to adiabatic ($|\delta| \lesssim 10^{-6}$). \end{itemize} These three regions are highlighted by different colours in Fig.~\ref{fig:2}.
-Fig.~\ref{fig:1}c demonstrates that the tachocline with significant radial differential rotation overlaps with the OS defined in our setup.
+Based on the profiles of turbulent diffusivities and super-adiabaticity shown in Fig.~\ref{fig:2}, our numerical domain can be divided into three regions: \begin{itemize} \item the RZ ($r < 0.64R_{\odot}$), where turbulent motions are suppressed ($\nu$ and $\kappa$ are substantially small), and the stratification is strongly sub-adiabatic ($\delta \sim -0.1$), \item the overshooting (OS) layer ($0.64R_{\odot} \leq r \leq 0.71R_{\odot}$), where turbulent motions penetrate but the stratification is significantly sub-adiabatic \citep[e.g.][]{Hotta2017ApJ, Kapyla2017ApJ}, \item the CZ ($r > 0.71R_{\odot}$) where the vigorous convective motions lead to significant values of $\nu$ and $\kappa$ and the stratification is close to adiabatic ($|\delta| \lesssim 10^{-6}$). \end{itemize} These three regions are highlighted by different colours in Fig.~\ref{fig:2}.
+Figure~\ref{fig:1}c demonstrates that the tachocline with significant radial differential rotation overlaps with the OS defined in our setup.